CHONG-TECHNOLOGIES/ANSIBLE-ENV-GITHUB-CHONGTECH/README.md

 <br>

-- <ins>ansible all -m service -i inventory  --private-key ~/.ssh/kafka_key.pem  -a "state=started name=sshd"</ins>----------> run module services on all destinations hosts to check if sshd service was starded
+- <ins>ansible all -m service -i inventory --dif --private-key ~/.ssh/kafka_key.pem  -a "state=started name=sshd"</ins>----------> run module services on all destinations hosts to check if sshd service was starded

 <br>

-- <ins>ansible all -m user -i inventory  --private-key ~/.ssh/kafka_key.pem  -a "name=user_name uuid=4000 state=present password=password"</ins>----------> run module user to create new user on all destinations hosts if not exists
+- <ins>ansible all -m user -i inventory --diff --private-key ~/.ssh/kafka_key.pem  -a "name=user_name uuid=4000 state=present password=password"</ins>----------> run module user to create new user on all destinations hosts if not exists

 <br>

-- <ins>ansible all -m package -i inventory  --private-key ~/.ssh/kafka_key.pem -b -a "name=httpd state=present"</ins>----------> run module package on all destinations hosts to check if httpd package was installed
+- <ins>ansible all -m package -i inventory --diff --private-key ~/.ssh/kafka_key.pem -b -a "name=httpd state=present"</ins>----------> run module package on all destinations hosts to check if httpd package was installed

 <br>

-- <ins>ansible all -m yum -i inventory  --private-key ~/.ssh/kafka_key.pem -b -a "name=httpd state=present"</ins>----------> run module package on all destinations hosts to check if httpd package was installed at linux distro
+- <ins>ansible all -m yum -i inventory --dif  --private-key ~/.ssh/kafka_key.pem -b -a "name=httpd state=present"</ins>----------> run module package on all destinations hosts to check if httpd package was installed at linux distro

 <br>

-- <ins>ansible all -m apt -i inventory  --private-key ~/.ssh/kafka_key.pem -b -a "name=httpd state=present"</ins>----------> run module package on all destinations hosts to check if httpd package was installed at ubuntu distro
+- <ins>ansible all -m apt -i inventory --diff  --private-key ~/.ssh/kafka_key.pem -b -a "name=httpd state=present"</ins>----------> run module package on all destinations hosts to check if httpd package was installed at ubuntu distro

 <br><br>